dennisXZX/web-developer-notes/Angular.md

 Solution 1

-Add the Bootstrap CDN link to the root template of an Angular project.
+Add the Bootstrap CDN link to the root template of an Angular project (index.html).

 Solution 2